1981 MLB BASEBALL CARDS

 Pack pull rates showed stars appeared in Topps at roughly twice the frequency of Fleer who lacked licensing for bigger names.
 Rookie cards like Rickey Henderson’s were even scarcer in Fleer’s debut year.
 The horizontal layout divided collectors initially but horizontal cards soon became the standard.
 Topps gradually incorporated more color and horizontal designs themselves in the following decade.

-Read also: SELLING BASEBALL CARDS ON EBAY
+Read also: 1993 LEAF BASEBALL CARDS SERIES 1

 In the long run, Fleer’s competition strengthened the baseball card collector community.
 They pioneered parallel inserts focusing on specific league divisions, player achievements, and team subsets.
 Parallel to their root MLB offerings, Fleer produced a separate Major League STARS set with subject matter like MVP seasons on the fronts.
 Their innovative designs garnered both praise for variety and criticism for reduced stats and confusing uniform numbering.